helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 Table 5 at the end of the book to refer to the structures of all 20 common amino acids.

-## Section 3.6: Compounds with multiple chiral centers
+##  3.6: Compounds with multiple chiral centers

 So far, we have been analyzing compounds with a single chiral center.
 Next, we turn our attention to those which have multiple chiral centers.